rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/0-PreMeeting.md

 1. Have a SCINet account and be able to login.
 [Apply for an account](https://scinet.usda.gov/signup/) if you don't have one by 8/12/2020.
 2. If you need help accessing your SCINet account, attend [Session 0: Pre-meeting SCINet Account Login Assistance](/SCINET-GEOSPATIAL-RESEARCH-WG/#session-0-pre-meeting-scinet-account-login-assistance) on 8/19/2020 at 11am MDT.
 3. Review the [tutorials page](/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-tutorials.html) and know which ones you wish to attend.
 Then, register for each one individually on the [workshop homepage](/SCINET-GEOSPATIAL-RESEARCH-WG/).
+4. [Create a free personal Github account]() if you plan to participate in the Session 4 Tutorial: Computational Reproducibility Tools.
+Make sure you remember your Github username and password.
-4. Familiarize yourself with the brief background information below.
+5. Familiarize yourself with the brief background information below.
 {% endcapture %}
 {% include card.md text=text header="PreMeeting Checklist" %}